offthedial/site/src/pages/idtga/rules.md

 title: IDTGA Rules
 ---

+## Overview

+It's Dangerous to go Alone is our flagship, _solo registration_ tournament!

 ## Brackets

 Due to the large number of signups, players are seperated into multiple skill brackets to keep players close in skill level with each other.